andrejjh/WalkEngine/README.md

   $ENDFOR[]
 $ENDFOR[]
 ````
-This will produce a table of contents for Hamlet's play:
+will produce a table of contents for Hamlet's play:
 ````
 The Tragedy of Hamlet, Prince of Denmark
 Act I